seangoodvibes/DelugeFirmware/docs/features/stem_export.md

 - For clip stems, a loop point marker is saved with the stem file to mark the clip's loop length.
 This makes it easy to reload your stems and they will play back and loop as if you were playing those clip's on the deluge.

+- You can also start the stem export via a new `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
+Start the stem export by entering the `SONG\EXPORT STEMS\` menu and pressing `SELECT` on the menu item titled `START EXPORT`.
+It will exit out of the menu and display the export progress on the display.

 ### Cancelling Stem Export

 - Press `BACK` to cancel Stem Export process